Drama is life with the dull bits cut out.

 Disobedience (2017): 3 out of 10: “Drama is life with the dull bits cut out.” is a famous Alfred Hitchcock quote, at least according to my Civilization V pause screen.
 Director Sebastián Lelio has not gotten that memo.
 This movie makes Woody Allen’s Interiors look as if Michael Bay directed it.

-The Bad: Do you want to see endless shots of people setting tables or carrying luggage upstairs this film has you covered?
+The Bad: Do you want to see endless shots of people setting tables or carrying luggage upstairs?
+This film has you covered.
 Every scene also seems to take a minute longer than it needed to.
-The film does itself no favors.
+Disobedience does itself no favors.
 The palate is shockingly grey.
-The scenes have no life and outside of a small classroom scene; the film is bereft of children and noise.
-(Compare to say the way The Godfather always had such activities just in camera range.
-Considering big families are very common in such communities, this seems particularly strange.)
+The scenes have no life.
+Outside of a small classroom scene; the film is bereft of children and noise.
+(Compare to say the way The Godfather always had such activities just in camera range.)
+Considering big families are very common in such communities, this seems particularly strange.
 Nobody says what he or she is thinking, which may be the point, but you are left with two hours of truncated conversations and meaningful glances.

-The Ugly: I am not too proud to admit I have sat through some pretty bad films for a hot lesbian scene or even nudity, (Blame it on Rio, Embrace of the Vampire cough cough).
+The Ugly: I am not too proud to admit I have sat through some pretty bad films for a hot lesbian sex scene or even just nudity (Blame it on Rio, Embrace of the Vampire, Masters of Horror: Haeckel’s Tale).
 Surely a scene of hot lesbian sex between Rachel McAdams and Rachel Weisz will make watching people not talk to each other for an hour worthwhile.

 Oh God… director Sebastián Lelio had just one job, and he dropped the ball and then some.
 Don’t throw away that Misty Mundae Blu-ray boxed set just yet.
 Do you remember that scene from Drag Me to Hell between the gypsy woman and Alison Lohman?
 Or maybe that scene between Ripley and the queen mother in Aliens?